khalil5754/khalil5754.github.io/_posts/2024-02-13-your-new-blog-post.md

 ## Using Tableau Visualizations to Analyze Canadian Foreign Direct Investment
 For this post let's stick to a topic I know quite well and dive into...

-#### A quick and dirty Tableau analysis of my topic: Canada's dependency on Foreign Investment.
+#### A quick and dirty Tableau/Python analysis of my topic: Canada's dependency on Foreign Investment.

 ###### (Data sources are all from the OECD dataset accessible [here] (https://data.oecd.org/fdi/fdi-flows.htm))